San Francisco Maritime National Historical Park

 The San Francisco Maritime National Historical Park is located in San Francisco, California, United States.
 The park includes a fleet of historic vessels, a visitor center, a maritime museum, and a library/research facility.
-The park used to be referred to as the San Francisco Maritime Museum, however the former 1951 name changed in 1978 when the collections were acquired by the National Park Service.
-Today's San Francisco Maritime National Historical Park was authorized in 1988; the maritime museum is among the park's many cultural resources.
+Formerly referred to as the San Francisco Maritime Museum, the collections were acquired by the National Park Service in 1978.
+The San Francisco Maritime National Historical Park was authorized in 1988; the maritime museum is among the park's many cultural resources.
 The park also incorporates the Aquatic Park Historic District, bounded by Van Ness Avenue, Polk Street, and Hyde Street.

 History

-Alma de Bretteville Spreckels' last major project was the construction of the San Francisco Maritime Museum.
+Philanthropist Alma de Bretteville Spreckels' last major project was the construction of the San Francisco Maritime Museum.
 When it opened in 1951, her collection of model ships that had been on display at the 1939–40 Golden Gate International Exposition was the main exhibit.
-However, she had had a feud with museum founding director, Karl Kortum, and as a result, did not receive much recognition for her role in the museum's establishment.
+She had had a feud with museum founding director, Karl Kortum, and as a result, did not receive much recognition for her role in the museum's establishment.